 Because we were created to be in union with our Creator.
 He wants to enjoy our successes, to laugh with us, and to be our best friend and companion.
-Just like we do with out own children.
+Just like we do with our own children.

-God offered his voice, but told Yisrael it came with fire, a common biblical symbol of purging and purification.
-But rather than embrace the Creator’s outstretched hand of love and fellowship, and endure the accompanying purging process, they came up with an alternative solution.
-Moshe was asked to mediate between God and Yisrael, because the fire would kill them if they had to endure the relationship alone.
-So rather than enjoying a face-to-face relationship with the Creator as Moshe did, they were content with a list of laws to live by.
+God offered his voice, but told Israel it came with fire, a common biblical symbol of purging and purification.
+But rather than embrace the Father’s outstretched hand of love and fellowship, and endure the accompanying purging process, they came up with an alternative solution.
+Moshe was asked to mediate between God and Israel, because the fire would kill them if they had to endure the relationship alone.
+So rather than enjoying a face-to-face relationship with the Father as Moshe did, they were content with a list of laws to live by.
 What this reveals to me is either we will accept living out of a relationship with our Creator or we will be resorted to living out of a list of laws.

 But for me it must never become the goal in and of itself.
 If it does we have moved back from relationship to law.
-These things are important only so far as they are products of the communion between us and our Father.
+These things are important only so far as they are by-products of the relationship between us and our Father.
 Not the actual substance of the relationship.
 Which is eternal life in Messiah Yeshua through the indwelling of the Spirit of the Father.

 "When you awake in the morning, learn something to inspire you and mediate upon it, then plunge forward full of light with which to illuminate the darkness." -Rabbi Tzvi Freeman